Southern Victoria Irrigation Development Project

 Southern Rural Water has completed Phase 3 of the Southern Victoria Irrigation Development (SVID) Project, and the most recent findings can be downloaded here.
 This follows the findings from Phases 1 & 2 completed in 2018.

 The aim of the SVID Project was to explore opportunities to further develop irrigated agriculture in Central and West Gippsland through new delivery infrastructure.
 The project aligns with the objectives in Water for Victoria, the Government’s water plan, to support regional development, invest in infrastructure and help irrigation districts adapt to a drier climate.
 The project was also timely to inform how a thriving agricultural sector might form part of the local industry transition (after the mine closures) and benefit the regional economy.

-Phase 1 of the project was completed in July 2017 and included desktop land capability and water resources assessments.
+Phases 1 & 2 were supported by funding from the Australian Government National Water Infrastructure Development Fund (NWIDF).
+Phase 1 of the project completed in 2017 included desktop land capability and water resources assessments.
 These were used to select focus areas for further review.